Neoclassicism in France: Sculpture

-The first more clearly neoclassical major figure was Jean-Antoine Houdon (1741-1828).
+The first more clearly neoclassical major figure was Jean-Antoine Houdon (1741–1828).
 He studied at the French Academy in Rome, where he made detailed studies of the anatomy of the ancient Roman and Greek statues on display there.
-He became famous for his busts and portrait sculptures, most notably his seated statue of Voltaire (1779–81), now on display at the Comedie Française, and his busts of Benjamin Franklin and other political figures of the day.
+He became famous for his busts and portrait sculptures, most notably his seated statue of Voltaire (1779–81), now on display at the Comédie-Française, and his busts of Benjamin Franklin and other political figures of the day.
 He also created several allegorical works illustrating winter and summer in a style entirely more expressive than traditional classicism, such as his La Frileuse (woman in winter), in the Musée Fabre in Montpellier.

-The sculptor Claude Michel (1738-1814), also known as Clodion, also studied at the Academy in Rome between 1762 and 1771.
-His works varied widely from neoclassical to rococo; he conceived a terra-cotta model for an extraordinary monumental sculpture, covered with statuary of angels and cupids, to celebrate the first balloon flight in Paris (1784).
+The sculptor Claude Michel (1738–1814), also known as Clodion, also studied at the Academy in Rome between 1762 and 1771.
+His works varied widely from neoclassical to rococo; he conceived a terra-cotta model for an extraordinary monumental sculpture, covered with statuary of angels and cupids, to celebrate the first balloon flight in Paris by the Montgolfier brothers (1784).

-Augustin Pajou (1730-1809) also studied at the French Academy in Rome from 1752 and 1756.
-He returned to Paris to teach at the Academy of Fine Arts, and became rector in 1792.
+Augustin Pajou (1730–1809) also studied at the French Academy in Rome from 1752 and 1756.
+He returned to Paris to teach at the Académie royale de peinture et de sculpture, and became rector in 1792.
 He made a series of highly expressive statues on mythological subjects, including Psyche and Amour.